AKloc/BookNotes/Brotopia.md

 	- Doing business / having lunches at strip clubs.
 	- Sex parties where business was commonly discussed.
 If women attend, they get a reputation that follows them.
 If they don't attend, they're deemed prude.
 	- Day one sexual harassment.
 "I'm in an open relationship with my wife, she can find men, but I can't find women.
 How about it?"
-	- UNDERLYING THEME: These attitudes are baked into the culture of these organizations
+	- UNDERLYING THEME: These attitudes are baked into the culture of these organizations when they're male-dominated.
+- Reddit, 4chan, etc suffer from the same types of things.
+Story about how Reddit cofounders were raised in the inter

 **What can I do with this?**
-- What actions am I going to take based on this book, if any?
+- What

 **Personal Bottom Line**
 - x/10
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTc5ODYwMzY3LC0xODk4OTc3NjE2XX0=
+eyJoaXN0b3J5IjpbMTI4MTc2OTIwNCw1Nzk4NjAzNjcsLTE4OT
+g5Nzc2MTZdfQ==
 -->